-If your energy bill has been skyrocketing every winter, this is a sign that your roof is poorly insulated.
+If your energy bill has been skyrocketing during cooler months, this is a sign that your roof is poorly insulated.
 Many homeowners believe it is due to the windows and doors.
 However, the roof is frequently the source of the problem.
-Air can readily come in and out of a poorly insulated roof, resulting in high energy expenditures, particularly during the winter months.
+Air can readily come in and out of a poorly insulated roof, resulting in high energy expenditures, particularly during the cooler months.

 If you’re ready to replace your roof and you are looking for the best roofing contractor, contact us via email or via phone at (813) 343-2027.